 Electricity Shortages are Here, Don’t Get Left in the Dark

 Transitions take time.
-They require patience, adaptability.
+They require patience and adaptability.
 With each transition is the promise of something brighter.
-But first we have to navigate the primitive path through unchartered territory.
+But first, we have to navigate the primitive path through unchartered territory.

 The energy transition is no different.

 Coal-fired power plants have provided the U.S. with much-needed electricity for decades.
 They’ve also been a major source of carbon dioxide emissions that contribute to a warmer planet.
-In 2020, coal-fired power accounted for 19 percent of electricity produced in the U.S. but created 54 percent of the power sector’s greenhouse gas emissions.*
+In 2022, petroleum and coal accounted for 46% of electricity produced in the U.S. but created 65 percent of the power sector’s carbon dioxide (CO2) emissions.*

 So, what will replace this massive amount of electricity?